LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/dom-and-events/event-listeners.rst

 Remember that the DOM is a tree of elements with an ``<html>`` element at the root.
 The tree structure of an html page is made of elements inside of elements.
-That layering affect can cause some events, like *click*, to be triggered on a series of elements. **Bubbling** refers to an event being propogated to ancestor elements, when an event is triggered on an element that has parent elements.
+That layering affect can cause some events, like *click*, to be triggered on a series of elements. **Bubbling** refers to an event being propagated to ancestor elements, when an event is triggered on an element that has parent elements.
 Events are triggered first on the element  that is most closely affected by the event.